Zunith/BCRP-Updates/README.md

 - Added more commands. "/huk (hands up kneel)", "/hu (hands up)", "/cuff (id)"
 - Added a Door Chime noise when exiting the vehicle.
 - Added different recoil for each gun.
-- Added a new set of sounds. (ambient etc.)
 - Added proper physics.
 (You can loose your grip when climbing things, running etc.)
 - Added a useable car-wash.
 - Added the ability to sitdown on any bench using the "F" muscle.